 They need space to move around

 Due to Labradanes’ size, they need space to move around and they might not be ideal pets for apartment dwellers.
-A full grown Great Dane Lab mix can grow up to 24 to 30 inches (61 to 76 cm) in height and weigh up to 100 to 180 lbs (45 to 82 kg).

-Great Dane and Lab mix puppies experience fastest growth in the first 6 months and stop growing at 12-18 months.
+Great Dane and Lab mix puppies experience the fastest growth in the first 6 months and stop growing at 12-18 months.
 These crossbreeds literally grow up fast, and the rate at which your puppy’s body changes may surprise you.

 What does a Great Dane and Lab mix look like?